neelstrongarm/voiceControlledcalculator/README.md

 # Voice Controlled Calculator

-A Web based Voice Controlled Calculator using Google text-to-speech API.
-Apart from basic arithmetic operations, it can perform operations like percentage and remainder calculations.
-Beside a voice calculator that speaks out the answer for the problem inputted, there's a normal calculator with the same operations.
+This is a Web based Voice Calculator using Google text-to-speech API.
+Along with functions for basic arithmetic operations,  it can also perform percentage and remainder calculations.
+Once the calculations are performed, the answer is given through both speech and text.
+Beside this voice calculator is a normal calculatoor with the same operations.

 ## Getting Started